Ten tips for a Greener Bathroom

 8. Buy only what you need, and buy to last – Buying toiletries is a monthly chore, but your choices can make a difference to the environment and your health.
 Buy products made from recycled or recyclable materials and buy the larger container and refill when you can (this reduces waste).

 9. Recycle those toilet paper rolls! – It’s a faux-pas to leave the toilet paper roll empty on the tissue holder, but it’s even worse to throw it in the trash!
 Make sure to recycle all paper products that you can and look for products packed in recycled materials.

 10. Greener bathroom renovations – From paint to the appliances you choose, building and remodeling can have a major impact of the “health” of your bathroom.
 There are lots of greener options out there like recycled glass tiles for your shower and greener flooring options like bamboo or linoleum, which is made with natural raw materials: linseed oil, pine resins, wood flour, flax, ground limestone and pigments on a natural jute backing.
 Also, look for products that carry third-party eco-labels like EcoLogo, Green Seal and WaterSense when shopping for new supplies to outfit your greener bathroom.

 Kate Rusnak is a Communications Consultant and Expert with TerraChoice Environmental Marketing and EcoLogo, the most comprehensive and respected environmental certification program .
 Georgia-Pacific is proud to provide many EcoLogo-certified paper products.

-The content above was provided by Georgia-Pacific - Recipes and is not subject to MNN Editorial Review.
+The content above was provided by Georgia-Pacific - Research and Innovations and is not subject to MNN Editorial Review.
 MNN is not responsible for the accuracy, objectivity or balance of this content.